VRTX Stock: Indications Are Supporting an Advance

 The waves highlighted in purple are consolidation waves and they are corrective in nature.
-They capture the stage in a bullish trend where the stock price corrects and unwinds any overbought conditions that were created during the impulse wave that preceded it.
+They capture the stage in a bullish trend when the stock price corrects and unwinds any overbought conditions that were created during the impulse wave that preceded it.
 Consolidation waves are very important because they restore the health to a trend that sets the stage for a new advancing impulse wave to develop.

 The Vertex stock chart clearly shows that the development of these waves has been supported by the moving average convergence/divergence (MACD) indicator.

 MACD is a momentum indicator that determines whether bullish or bearish momentum is influencing the price action in a stock.
-Momentum is necessary for a stock to stage a sustained move, and bullish momentum creates a path of least resistance geared toward higher prices, while a bearish momentum cross creates a path of least resistance geared toward lower prices.
+Momentum is necessary for a stock to stage a sustained move, and bullish momentum creates a path of least resistance toward higher prices, while a bearish momentum cross creates a path of least resistance toward lower prices.